Rank of tropical curves and tropical hypersurfaces: Rank of tropical surfaces in

-If according to the full order we defined on the polygons, we get to a polygon whose 5 vertices or more have been already determined, it means we might have encountered a double condition.
-In such case, $rk\left(A\right)$ should be decreased by 1 for every vertex of that kind.
-As this reduction is just of suspicious vertices, we get to a lower bound.
-Changing the first two polygons in step 2 may produce other bounds.
-Finally, the minimum upper bound and the maximum lower bound give the tightest bounds this procedure allows. \end{proof} The next section deals with tropical curves in $\mathbb{R}^{3}$ whose cycles are planar with no edge going through them, and their vertices' valence is 4 or more.
-The motivation to study these curves is the 1-dimensional skeleta of tropical hypersurfaces in $\mathbb{R}^{3}$. \begin{lem} The deformation space of a tropical hypersurface, and the deformation space of the curve which is derived from the hypersurface as a 1-skeleton, are the same.\end{lem} \begin{proof} The deformations of a face of the tropical hypersurface are done by deforming its edges.
+The next part deals with tropical curves in $\mathbb{R}^{3}$ whose cycles are planar with no edge going through them, and their vertices' valence is four or more.
+The motivation to study these curves is the 1-dimensional skeleta of tropical hypersurfaces in $\mathbb{R}^{3}$. \begin{rem} The deformation space of a tropical surface, and the deformation space of the curve which is derived from the surface as a 1-skeleton, are the same.
+The deformations of a face of the tropical hypersurface are done by deforming its edges.
 The deformations of 3-dimensional polytopes are done by deforming their faces, and so on.
-Therefore, by induction, the curve which is determined by the intersections of the polytopes in the tropical hypersurface, actually defines the \textquotedbl{}structure\textquotedbl{} of the hypersurface and shares the same deformation space with it.\end{proof} \begin{defn} Let $C$ be a tropical curve in $\mathbb{R}^{3}$ whose minimal cycles are planar and no edge goes through them.
-Close those cycles into faces and take the complement.
-A bounded connectivity component of the complement is adjacent to some edges of the curve.
-For each such component, we shall call the adjacent edges of the curve \textbf{\textquotedbl{}closed volume\textquotedbl{}}.\end{defn} \begin{thm} Let T be a tropical curve with valencies of 4 or more, with no minimal cycles which are not planar, and no edge goes through them.
-The overvalence of the curve is defined by the valencies higher than 4.
-Let us assume that this curve can be achieved from one of its maximal trees in the following way.
-For each closed volume, we have to close at least one minimal cycle in the inductive order of building the curve from the tree.
-In other words, there is no closed volume created only by other closed volumes in the building procedure.
-This curve's rank is bounded from below:
+Therefore, by induction, the curve which is determined by the intersections of the polytopes in the tropical hypersurface, actually defines the \textquotedbl{}structure\textquotedbl{} of the hypersurface and shares the same deformation space with it.

+Before our next theorem, some definitions: \end{rem} \begin{defn} (1) Let $C$ be a tropical curve in $\mathbb{R}^{3}$ whose minimal cycles are planar and no edge goes through them.
+Take only those cycles and close them into faces.
+If the result consist a minimal compact polytope, we call the set of the edges of each minimal compact polytope a \textit{closed volume}.
+See example in Figure 8.

+(2) The \textit{overvalance of a vertex} of a topical curve in $\mathbb{R}^{3}$ is the number of edges adjacent to it minus four.
+The \textit{overvalance of a topical curve in $\mathbb{R}^{3}$} is the sum of the overvalaces of all its vertices.
+The overvalance of a tropical curve $C$ in $\mathbb{R}^{3}$ is denoted by $ov\left(C\right)$.